 - Brush slices with lime juice, honey, and garlic chili sauce and then grill.

-- Use in salsa, instead of, or with tomatoes.
+- Make a watermelon salsa, instead of, or with tomatoes.

 - Puree cubes in blender.
 Pour into paper cups.
 Add sticks to cups and freeze until firm.

 Watermelon in salads is trendy now.
 A salad at Stoick & Genuine in Denver was the inspiration for this salad.
 Refreshing, smoky, salty, and sweet, it hit all the right notes!